Miyuu Yamamoto

-Miyuu Yamamoto (山本 美憂, Yamamoto Miyū) is a Japanese female freestyle wrestler and mixed martial artist.
+Miyuu Yamamoto (山本 美憂, Yamamoto Miyū) is a Japanese former female freestyle wrestler and mixed martial artist.
 Yamamoto is a three-time freestyle wrestling world champion and a Rizin Women's Super Atomweight title contender in MMA.
 She is represented with Krazy Bee.

 Personal life

 Miyuu Yamamoto is married to her husband, Kyle, who has two coffee shops in Guam.
 Yamamoto enjoys brewing her own coffee and hopes to open her own coffee shop in Japan.
 After she's done fighting, she hopes to travel the world trying all types of coffee.

 Biography

 Her father, 1972 Summer Olympics wrestling representative, and Nippon Sport Science University Professor Ikuei Yamamoto made a wrestling gifted education with his son Norifumi "Kid" Yamamoto and his sister Seiko Yamamoto from her elementary school age.
 At the age of thirteen she won the 1st Japan Women's Championship.
 After that, she achieved four consecutive victories in all Japan, but she was not allowed to participate in the World Wrestling Championships due to the age limit.
 In 1991, she won the world's first championship which she participated for the first time at the age of seventeen as the youngest ever in history.

 After that she won the world championships in 1994 and 1995.
 In 1994 she participated in the All Japan Women's Pro-Wrestling Tokyo Dome competition with Kyoko Hamaguchi.
 In 1995 she married Nobuyasu Ikeda at the J.League Urawa Red Diamonds (former) and retired from active service.
 After that, she gave birth to her first child (Arsen Yamamoto).
 But in April 1999, they divorced.

 In 1999 she temporarily returned to active service, temporarily entered the Queen's Cup Final, won the Asian Championships and won the All Japan Women's Wrestling Championship, but in July 2000 she remarried to Enson Inoue, a fighter and retired from active service.

 She later returned to active service on the occasion that women's wrestling becoming the official event for the first time at the 2004 Summer Olympics.
 Although it aimed for her Athens Olympic appearance, she finished third in the "Japan Queen's Cup" (Athens Olympic national team selection game) in February 2004, and she could not play her Olympic appearances.
 She later retired from active services in April of the same year.
 In the same year, she divorced Enson Inoue.